loldenburg/datalayertest/README.md

 ### Generate concatenated Event Map File

-Concatenates all test schemas into one file (e.g. to use in MochaChai Tests in Tealium iQ Extension) Change test definitions ONLY in the `shared/globals` folder.
+Concatenates all JSON test schemas into one file (`shared/templates/eventMap.js` and `...json`).

-After changing any test definition, run `gulp generateEventMap`.
+After changing any test definition, you can run this task individually via `gulp generateEventMap`.

-This generates:

-- a file with all test definitions as one large JS object in `/globals/eventMap.js` and a minified version of it in `/globals/eventMap.min.js`
-- the same as .json (`globals/eventMap.json` and `...min.json`)

 ### Insert updated Event Map into Tealium Function (unit_test.js)